straup/flamework-api/README.md

 			}
 		}

+A few things to notice:

+* The part where we're checking that the API itself is enabled.

-_Notice the part where the token is being assigned to a Smarty variable.
+* The part where the token is being assigned to a Smarty variable.
 How your code uses that variable is left up to you.
-Specifically if you're calling the API you will need to grab the Smarty variable `site_token` and pass it along with each request._
+Specifically if you're calling the API you will need to grab the Smarty variable `site_token` and pass it along with each request.

-Having to modify `init.php` sucks, I know.
+* The part where OAuth2 tokens are hard-coded.
+That will need to be revisited if another delegated auth token system is supported.
+Right not it's the only game so...

+Finally, having to modify `init.php` really sucks.
+It works but it's neither great nor elegant.
 Any suggestions for making this better are welcome.

 ## Pagination